Sonora27/food_desert_classification/readme.md

 In addition, F1 was used as a secondary evaluation metric to achieve somewhat of a balance between false negatives and false positives.
 Although not the priority, the model should try not to cause the government to waste precious resources on areas that are not food deserts.

-To deal with class imbalance, TomekLinks was used.
-Undersampling was a good choice in this instance because there was enough data in both classes and as a result, there was no fear of data loss.
+To deal with class imbalance, the combination sampling technique SMOTEENN was used.

 ### Decision Tree